rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ```

 In the above handlers, you can add custom code just before the `super` calls.
 Here you can add `HTTP calls` to notify the business application server whenever a stream starts or stops.
-The business application can use this to track stream state (participant's state) and show a offline/online indicator if needed.
+The business application can use this to track stream state (participant's state) and show an offline/online indicator if needed.

-4. **Realtime state tracking**: For proper communicationa and seamless user experience you can also make use of Red5 pro shared objects alongside `HTTP calls`.
-Shared objects are based on socket connections and wil generally be faster and more responsive than using HTTP to track state.
+4. **Real-time state tracking**: For proper communication and seamless user experience you can also make use of Red5 pro shared objects alongside `HTTP calls`.
+Shared objects are based on socket connections and will generally be faster and more responsive than using HTTP to track state.

 To use this option you must enable your webapp to be able to work with [Red5 pro server side shared objects](https://www.red5pro.com/docs/serverside-guide/state-management.html).
-The shared object should be initialized on the server side and entirely managed by the webapp code.The clients will merely subscribe to it.
+The shared object should be initialized on the server side and entirely managed by the webapp code.
+The clients will merely subscribe to it.

-> In the `Client application development` section, you will see hwo we can levegare this server side shared object implementation for building coordination between clients.
+> In the `Client application development` section, you will see how we can leverage this server side shared object implementation for building coordination between clients.

 For an example of using server side shared objects, see [the following code examples](https://github.com/rajdeeprath/red5-development-series/tree/master/code-examples/server-side/red5-sharedobject-examples).

 **Designing the server side flow with shared objects**:

 * In your custom webapp add mechanism to dynamically **create**, **destroy** and **read** server side shared objects on demand (CRUD).
-Each shared objects will represent a realtime session between participants.
+Each shared objects will represent a real-time session between participants.

-* Add HTTP api (hooks) to your webapp such that, you can trigger these methods using a HTTP client remotely as an administrator.
+* Add HTTP API (hooks) to your webapp such that, you can trigger these methods using an HTTP client remotely as an administrator.
 The simplest way to add HTTP hooks to your webapp is via servlets.
 Check out [this example](https://github.com/rajdeeprath/red5-development-series/tree/master/code-examples/server-side/red5-misc-examples/http-servlet-demo) of adding HTTP servlets to your webapp.

 * When the appointment time arrives, the business application server will use the `create` HTTP hook to request the creation of a server side shared object using a `unique session name`, that identifies the session.